zekroTJA/shinpuru/README.md

 # Intro

-シンプル (shinpuru), a simple *(as the name says)*, multi-purpose Discord Bot written in Go, using bwmarrin's package [discord.go](https://github.com/bwmarrin/discordgo) as API and gateway wrapper and [ken](https://github.com/zekroTJA/ken) as slash command framework.
-The focus on this bot is to provide general purpose, administration and security tools while keeping stability, reliability and maintainability.
+シンプル (shinpuru), a simple *([as the name says](https://www.deepl.com/translator#ja/en/%E3%82%B7%E3%83%B3%E3%83%97%E3%83%AB))*, multi-purpose Discord Bot written in Go, using bwmarrin's package [discord.go](https://github.com/bwmarrin/discordgo) as API and gateway wrapper and [ken](https://github.com/zekroTJA/ken) as slash command and interaction framework.
+The focus on this bot is to provide general purpose, administration and security tools while keeping stability, reliability and maintainability in focus.

-This bot is mainly used as administration and security tool on my [development discord](https://discord.zekro.de).
-Drop by to see shinpuru in action! 😉
+shinpuru is mainly used as administration and security tool on my [development discord](https://discord.zekro.de).
+Feel free to drop by to see shinpuru in action! 😉

 ---